 - To communicate in relation to WANDER products

 - To know your needs so that we can tailor our offers of WANDER products to you

 - To run competitions

 - To respond to your enquiries via our contact form

 We process the following types of personal data:

-- contact data (e.g. email and telephone numbers)
+- Contact data (e.g. email addresses and telephone numbers)

-- meta/communication data (e.g. IP addresses, device information)
+- Metadata/communication data (e.g. IP addresses, device information)